gnur/tsprox/README.md

 ## identity aware proxy

-tsprox resolves all ip addresses to actual "users".
+tsprox tries to resolve all requests to actual "users".
 The resolved "user" (tailscale machine name or tags) will be available to the proxied service in the `X-Origin-User` header.

 ## captures